 Shooting the Kimber Solo Carry

-I loaded the magazine with five rounds of Remington Golden Saber hollowpoints, which is one of the “premium” brands recommended by Kimber.
+I loaded the six-round magazine with five rounds of Remington Golden Saber hollowpoints, which is one of the “premium” brands recommended by Kimber.
 I hate wimpy magazine springs because they often lead to misfeeds; I also hate very tight springs because they always lead to scarred thumbs.
 The spring inside the Solo’s magazine had just the right amount of resistance, and the cartridges loaded uneventfully.
-I did not top off the mag or the pistol because I prefer to shoot five-shot test groups during the first session.
+I did not top off the mag or the pistol because I prefer to shoot five-shot test groups during the first time I test it.

 I aimed, I fired, I hit the target.
 Accuracy was pretty damn good, too.
 Here are the first five shots I took with the cold, never-ever-before-fired pistol.